hl2guide/better-mpv-config/README.md

 ### Vital Notes

-If you run into playback issues then remove the __first 5 lines__ and save changes to the file.
+If you run into playback issues then remove the __first 5 lines__ and save changes to the file 'mpv.conf'.

 ## Custom Profiles
 This config uses specific naming convensions for shorter easier typing.